-Postsecondary Enrollment Options (PSEO) is a program that allows 10th-, 11th- and 12th-grade students to earn both high school and college credit while still in high school, through enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions.
+Postsecondary Enrollment Options (PSEO)/Concurrent is a program that allows 9th, 10th-, 11th- and 12th-grade students to earn both high school and college credit while still in high school, through enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions.
 Most PSEO courses are offered on the campus of the postsecondary institution; some courses are offered online.
 Each participating college or university sets its own requirements for enrollment into the PSEO courses.
-Eleventh and 12th-grade students may take PSEO courses on a full- or part-time basis; 10th graders may take one career/technical PSEO course.
-If they earn at least a grade C in that class, they may take additional PSEO courses.
+Eleventh and 12th-grade students may take PSEO/concurrent courses on a full- or part-time basis; 9th and 10th-graders may take one career/technical concurrent course.
+As a 10th grader, if they earn at least a grade C in that class, they may take additional concurrent courses.

-There is no charge to PSEO students for tuition, books or fees for items that are required to participate in a course.
+There is no charge to PSEO/concurrent students for tuition, books or fees for items that are required to participate in a course.
 Students must meet the PSEO residency and eligibility requirements and abide by participation limits specified in Minnesota Statutes, section 124D.09.
 Funds are available to help pay transportation expenses for qualifying students to participate in PSEO courses on college campuses.
 Schools must provide information to all students in grades 8-11 and their families by March 1 every year.
-Students must notify their school by May 30 if they want to participate in PSEO for the following school year.
-A meeting must also be organized with the student, parents/guardians, counselor, and school administration to review the qualifiers and expectations of a PSEO student.
+Students must notify their school by May 30 if they want to participate in PSEO/concurrent for the following school year.
+A meeting must also be organized with the student, parents/guardians, counselor, and school administration to review the qualifiers and expectations of a PSEO/concurrent student.